tonymullen/TonyMullen-Book/Readme.md

 Heroku link: [Heroku app](https://getting-mean-book-tm.herokuapp.com/).

 Notes:
 * **Breaking changes have been introduced in Angular v1.6!
 Use Angular v1.5.0** Download your angular from https://code.angularjs.org/1.5.0/.
 The book uses an older version (v1.2.x) which has compatibility issues with the most recent version of ui-bootstrap.
 As of this writing, Angular v1.5.0 is the best version for the needs of this project.
+* An error has arisen with some people's Angular code that is the fault of (I believe) changes in how browsers treat named JS variables.
+In (at least) the loc8rData service and geolocation service, you may be having trouble if your functions are declared as described in the book: `var loc8rData = function($http) {` and `var geolocation = function() {` do not work for Angular in the way they are defined.
+Replace these lines with `function loc8rData ($http) {` and `function geolocation () {` respectively.
+This error leads to *totally incomprehensible* error messages in the Browser console, so keep this issue in mind as something that might be going wrong with your function definitions.
-* As of this writing, geolocation in Chrome appears to be (temporarily?) broken.
+* In some cases, geolocation in Chrome appears to be (temporarily?) broken.
 I'm seeing an identical issue to what was discussed [here](https://www.reddit.com/r/webdev/comments/3j8ipj/anyone_else_had_issues_with_the_html5_geolocation/) some time ago.
 If you experience this, test your application in Firefox, Safari, and/or IE instead of Chrome and turn in a screenshot using one of those browsers.

 Include a screenshot of the filtering functionality in action, as shown here: